 - Overall shape and design.
 Is it crooked or misshapen?
 Is the funnel/chimney too thick or thin?

-- Materials: While clay and terracotta are traditional, chimeneas can also be made of copper, cast iron, steel (like the vintage-inspired ModFire collection), or cast aluminum.
+- Materials: While clay and terracotta are traditional, but chimeneas can also be made of copper, cast iron, steel (like the vintage-inspired ModFire collection), or cast aluminum.

 - Is there plenty of space in the fire pit to fit standard-size pieces of wood?
 If not, you'll have to chop or special order chips, chunks or smaller pieces of wood.

 - Do you live in a zone that bans wood-burning fireplaces, both indoors and outdoors?
-If so, and you really want a chimenea, then look for a model that runs on gas or propane.
+If so, and you really want a chimenea, then look for a model that runs on gas or liquid propane.

 Where to Put a Chiminea

-For safety reasons, you want to place the chiminea in a location where the flames are visible from inside your house.
+For safety reasons, it's smart to place the chiminea in a location where the flames are visible from inside your house.
 With this in mind, obvious spaces would include a patio, deck, courtyard, etc. A chiminea works more effectively if its back faces a breeze or wind—which isn't always predictable, of course.
 For its funnel-like chimney to work properly, the chiminea needs to be set up straight and vertical.
 This positioning ensures sooting occurs inside the fire chamber.

 Consider the surface upon which your chimenea will be placed.
 Concrete, brick, or stone patios are fire-safe paving choices.
 If your outdoor space is a wood deck or terrace, place pavers, flagstone or brick in a small area—about 3 x 4 feet—to serve as a platform or patio hearth.
 Place the chimenea on the hearth, and make sure there aren't eaves, a patio roof or some type of overhead cover that could catch on fire.